rockettheme/docs/Docs/joomla/extensions/rokcheck/INDEX.md

 ![](assets/rokcheck.png)

 RokCheck is a simple backend plugin that checks the template versions of any RocketTheme templates against the latest stable release to determine if an update is available.
+Credit to Mark Taylor [(MrT)](https://rockettheme.com/forum/profile/76563-mrt).

 RokCheck is a member of the RokUtilities family of extensions.